10 underrated protein sources

 Grubs

 Dr. Mike Fenster, a board-certified cardiologist, chef, and martial artist known as “America’s Culinary Interventionalist,” combines his cutting-edge medical expertise, culinary skills, and commitment to a healthy lifestyle in his unique approach to food and well-being called Grassroots Gourmet.
 His innovative perspective highlights the crucial role of nutrition in maintaining good health.
-Dr. Fenster’s upcoming book, titled “The Fallacy of The Calorie: Why the Modern Western Diet is Killing Us and How to Stop It,” is now available for pre-order on his website, www.CardioChef.com.
+Dr. Fenster’s upcoming book, titled “The Fallacy of the Calorie: Why the Modern Western Diet is Killing Us and How to Stop It,” is now available for pre-order on his website, www.CardioChef.com.